Jerc007/Hardware_Evaluation_Environment/README.md

 The operation of the hardware evaluation framework is focused on the micro-architectural characterization of hardware units inside hardware descriptions of digital devices (specially GPUs).
 Thus, a set of preliminary conditions and configurations are required for the correct operation of the environmentm, during the characterization.
+**It must be noted that the previous steps are mandatory to adapt the proposed environment to target new hardware units or customize the unit profiling.**

 Set of preliminary steps: